This post may contain affiliate links. Please read my disclosure and privacy policy.

 • Cilantro.
 This fresh herb not only adds flavor, but also polyphenols, which may help protect against Type 2 diabetes and obesity.

-You’ll notice that you don’t need vegetable broth for this recipe.
+You won’t need vegetable broth for this recipe.
 Using water as the base helps you control the flavor, and it will develop plenty of that as the veggies simmer together!

 carrots, celery, onion, garlic, lemon, cilantro, lentils, and spices labeled on a cutting board.